 - An existing mental health issue

-But previously fit, healthy and relatively young people can also be affected.
+Previously fit, healthy and relatively young people can also be affected.

 Why are women at greater risk?

 This may be down to gender differences in our immune systems.
-For example, studies show that women have a lower risk of catching infections.
-But they have higher chances of developing auto-immune conditions like multiple sclerosis and rheumatoid arthritis.
+For example, studies show that women have a lower risk of catching infections, but they have higher chances of developing autoimmune conditions like multiple sclerosis and rheumatoid arthritis.

-Is there any way to prevent long COVID?
+Is there any way to prevent it?